Analysis of materiality

 By following the principles of the GRI's G4 guidelines in force since May 2013, which place particular emphasis on the principle of materiality, Snam immediately took advantage of the opportunity to lend greater focus to its reporting by updating the topics that have traditionally been part of its sustainability efforts.
 Now Snam follows the GRI standards which still keep focus on material aspects is key to the reinforcement of the corporate social responsibility strategy.

-13 material topics resulted from the materiality analysis (14 last year).
-In particular, the “Relations with the authorities and quality of services” topic switched from being material to relevant.
-The topic remains important for the company which oversees it constantly.
+13 material topics resulted from the materiality analysis as in last year results.
+In particular, the “Brand reputation” topic switched from being material to relevant, while the topic "Relations with the authorities and quality of services" came back as material.

 The materiality analysis is conducted to identify the most significant topics for the Company and Stakeholders

 On the other hand, to define the most important issues from an external point of view, online surveys were conducted with all categories of stakeholders.
-Particularly 5,460 questionnaires were sent with a participation rate of 39%.
-The following categories of stakeholders were considered for the online survey: Communities and local areas, Investors and lenders, Other operators, Media, Suppliers, Customers, People (Employees), Authorities and Institutions.
+Particularly more of 6,000 stakeholders where reached by questionnaires with a participation rate of about 32%.
+The following categories of stakeholders were considered for the online survey: Associations, communities and local areas, Investors and lenders, Business partners, Other operators, Media, Suppliers, Customers, People (Employees), Authorities and Institutions.

-A new element this year was the realization of in-depth workshops involving 68 representatives from customers, suppliers and employees.
-During the meetings, after an introduction on Snam's position on the issue of sustainability, this was followed by a brief induction on the concept of "materiality" and the analyses conducted to identify the relevant issues.
+This year there was again the realization of in-depth workshops involving 77 representatives from customers, suppliers and employees.
+During the meetings, after an introduction on Snam's position on the issue of sustainability and the novelties in the 2020-2024 Strategic Plan, there was a brief induction on the concept of "materiality" and the analyses conducted to identify the relevant issues.
 Later on, the stakeholders were asked to validate the universe of issues and prioritise the themes by filling in a hard copy and online questionnaire.
 The results of the workshop, together with the preliminary analyses described above, have made it possible to determine the external relevance of the sustainability issues.

 The joint analysis of the internal and external relevance led to the identification of the priority and materiality areas.
 The materiality matrix has been validated by the management, the ESG Committee and the CEO.